Code of Conduct for Florida Atlantic University Licensees

 3. Overtime Compensation: All overtime hours must be worked voluntarily by employees.
 In addition to their compensation for regular hours of work, hourly and/or quota-based wage employees shall be compensated for overtime hours at such a premium rate as is legally required in the country of manufacture or, in those countries where such laws do not exist, at a rate at least one and one-half their regular hourly compensation rate.

 4. Child Labor: Licensees shall not employ any person at an age younger than 15 (or 14, where, consistent with International Labor Organization practices for developing countries, the law of the country of manufacture allows such exception).
 Where the age for completing compulsory education is higher than the standard for the minimum age of employment stated above, the higher age for completing compulsory education shall apply to this section.
-Licensees agree to consult with governmental, human rights, and nongovernmental organizations, and to take reasonable steps as evaluated by SMA, the applicable Collegiate Institution(s) or their designee, and the applicable Licensee(s) to minimize the negative impact on children released from employment as a result of implementation or enforcement of the Code.
+Licensees agree to consult with governmental, human rights, and nongovernmental organizations, and to take reasonable steps as evaluated by LLP, the applicable Collegiate Institution(s) or their designee, and the applicable Licensee(s) to minimize the negative impact on children released from employment as a result of implementation or enforcement of the Code.

 5. Forced Labor: There shall not be any use of forced prison labor, indentured labor, bonded labor or other forced labor.

 6. Health and Safety: Licensees shall provide a safe and healthy working environment to prevent accidents and injury to health arising out of, linked with, or occurring in the course of work or as a result of the operation of Licensee facilities.
 In addition, Licensees must comply with the following provisions:

 a.
 The Licensee shall ensure that its direct operations and those of any subcontractors comply with all workplace safety and health regulations established by the national government where the production facility is located.